DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

 	- That freedom and the elimination of prejudice are the only ways that a society can flourish.
     - That if required, it is my duty and privilege to fight for such freedom, to stand up for what is right, *especially when no one else will*.

-***“That it is incumbent upon me in my Personal Life to be devoted to the Highest Standards of Honesty and Justice.”***
+***Original:	“That it is incumbent upon me in my Personal Life to be devoted to the Highest Standards of Honesty and Justice.”***
 - Commentary:
     - The only way one can lead is through example.
     - If one does not practice what one preaches, how are we to expect others to do what we are asking?